 And it is undoubtedly one of the most important archaeological sites in South-East Asia.

 Everybody says so and everybody goes there.
 I was basically expecting to faint.
-And this, in conclusion, is the third, however, most important reason why I Angkor didn’t overwhelm me.
-This fantastic site didn’t have the chance to meet expectations that had been triggered for years.
+And this, in conclusion, is the third, however, most important reason why Angkor didn’t overwhelm me.
+This truly fantastic site didn’t have the chance to meet my high expectations.
+After all, they had been triggered for years.

 On a partly forested area of about 400 square kilometers, there is an archeological park of remnants from the different epochs of the Khmer Empire.
 This dates from the 9th to the 15th century.

 The small circuit starts at Angkor Wat and runs about 17 kilometers.

 I did it including the sunrise.
 Wise decision – not only because of the sunrise, but because there are fewer people around in the early morning.
 The large groups of mainly Chinese tourists arrive a bit later – and then it becomes unbearable.

 I arrived on the site at approximately 5:30 a. m. to see the sunrise over Angkor Wat.